MONA100421/DSCI-Final-ProPosal/README.md

-# DSCI-Final-ProPosal
-Analyzing the impact of online reviews on restaurant foot traffic in Los Angeles, including takeout and delivery trends

-# Restaurant Reviews Analysis in Los Angeles
+# DSCI-Final-ProPosal: Restaurant Reviews Analysis in Los Angeles
 This project analyzes the impact of online reviews on restaurant foot traffic in Los Angeles, including takeout and delivery trends.

 ## Installation